andrewrdavidson/PSQualityCheck/README.md

 This is a PowerShell module which runs a series of Pester 5 tests to validate code quality against rules

+It uses a combination of Pester tests, PSScriptAnalyzer and a set of standards to apply consistent quality checks on PowerShell scripts and modules.

 ## Prerequisites

 This module requires: